MisterVVP/poor-man-s-cache/README.md

 - N - total number of requests

 #### Test setups
-Lunix kernel settings used as much as possible for both local and docker setups can be found in local_server_setup.bash
+Lunix kernel settings used as much as possible for both local and docker setups can be found in scripts/local_server_setup.bash

 ##### Local setup
 - Ubuntu 24.04 kernel 6.14.0-27-generic (with high end processor and half gbit internet).